vorth/vzome-sharing/2024/01/21/06-52-35-cube-puzzle-solution/index.md

   <h4>Space Filling</h4>
   <p>
     First of all, can the puzzle shape tile space, leaving no voids?
-The answer is yes!
-    See if you can figure out how, before you reveal the solution.
+    See if you can prove (or disprove) it, before you reveal the answer
   </p>

-  <button id="show-space">Show Space-filling Solution</button>
+  <button id="show-space">Show Space-filling Answer</button>
   <div>
     <div id="space" class="instruction hidden">
       <pre>